-Let's take a look at what we learned about how our state is doing.
 Our fastest-growing group is going to be our seniors, who we think will more than double by 2035.

 Obviously, having twice as many folks who are over 65 will drive massive change in the health care arena.

-The number of Texans between 25 and 44 years old is going to be growing fast as well.
+Texans between 25 and 44 years old are going to be growing fast as well.

 This group is going to be under pressure, not just to get a degree, but also to stay nimble, in body and mind, if they want to keep up with the ever-changing demands of the marketplace.